saisha08/profile/index.md

 <section class="hero">
   <div class="intro">
     <h1>Hello!
 I'm {{ site.title }}.</h1>
-    <p>I am an inquisitive and results-driven student with a passion for exploring how data and behavioral insights can make finance and education more equitable — blending research, technology, and real-world experimentation. <a href="{{ '/resume/' | relative_url }}">View my resume</a></p>
+    <p>I am an inquisitive and results-driven student with a passion for exploring how data and behavioral insights can make finance and education more equitable — blending research, technology, and real-world experimentation.</p>
   </div>
   <div class="hero-decoration">
     <div class="floating-shape shape-1"></div>